-In August 2018, BBC.com published an article called “The Art and Science of Being On Hold.”
-Written by Damian Fowler, the piece featured input from BusinessVoice team members Jerry Brown, Steve Evert and Scott Greggory.
+In August 2018, BBC.com published “The Art and Science of Being On Hold.”
+Written by Damian Fowler, the piece featured input from BusinessVoice leaders Jerry Brown, Steve Evert and Scott Greggory.
+Here is an abridged version of the article.

 Hold Music as a Branding Tool